Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Optimization Problem and Solution

-Given the multi-band signal model in Section~III.B, our goal is to jointly design the per-subcarrier precoders $\{\mathbf{W}_i\}_{i=1}^{M_L+M_H}$ and the SIM phase configuration $\boldsymbol{\Phi}$ to maximize the multi-band sum rate.
+\textit{A) Problem Formulation:} Given the multi-band signal model in Section~II.B, our goal is to jointly design the per-subcarrier precoders $\{\mathbf{W}_i\}_{i=1}^{M_L+M_H}$ and the SIM phase configuration $\boldsymbol{\Phi}$ to maximize the multi-band sum rate.
 In particular, using the rate expression in \eqref{eq:R_scalar_form}, we formulate